 Common name given to heads that have a simple straight safety bar that is flat.
 This is often found on vintage razors and they tend to offer a very safe mild shave.
 The flat bar minimises the amount of hair exposed to the blade, so you will normally need more passes to get a close shave.

 Scalloped Safety Bar

 This style has become the most popular, or most common, shave head type.
-Similar in every way to the "Safety Bar" except the bar is not flat, it has regular undulations that allow more hair to be exposed to the blade.
+Similar in every way to the"Safety Bar" except the bar is not flat, it has regular undulations that allow more hair to be exposed to the blade.
 This head provides a great all round shave and has become a favourite for those with sensitive skin.

 Cobbled Safety Bar

 These heads are similar to the "Scalloped Safety Bar" Heads but instead of the smooth undulations the gaps are more squared.
 AKA as Closed Comb.
-These gaps act more like a guide, steering the hair towards the blade and maximising the amount of hair cut with each pass.
+These gaps act more like a guide now, steering the hair towards the blade and maximising the amount of hair cut with each pass.
 The "Cobbled Safety Bar" Heads are considered middle of the road aggressiveness.

 The "Open Comb" head goes one step further from the "Cobbled Safety Bar" and opens up spaced channels for your hair to pass to the blade, usually considered the more aggressive type of head but can also provide a very "efficient" shave.

 Same as above for the bottom plate, however in this instance the top plate of the head is also of a "open comb" style.
 This top plate style is great for capturing your slick shaving soap and giving you a slightly increased buffer between the razor & skin.
 AKA "Self Lubricating Razor"